solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 -->
 ![ripley sequence](/img/2020-rethinking-frontend/ripley-sequence.png)

-The above image shows the same hypothetical application with ripley.
+The image above shows the same hypothetical application with Ripley.
 The client requests the page and directly receives HTML having all the content in place.
 The subsequent interaction is interesting as well.
 When user clicks the "next page" button, only the callback id and possible arguments are sent to the server via the